 The Centre has two Associate Directors.
 Prof Karla Miller is an MR Physicist who is developing novel methods for acquiring, reconstructing and analysing MRI scans of the brain.
 Prof Tim Behrens is a Computational Neuroscientist.
 An engineer by training, Tim employs mathematical models to explain how the computations in neural circuits give rise to behaviour.
 Heidi, Tim and Karla are responsible for realising the overall scientific vision of WIN, along with the other investigators on the Management Board.

-As Director of Operations, Associate Professor Stuart Clare will lead the WIN operations teams that deliver radiography, physics, experimental, IT and admin support within the Centre.
+As Director of Operations, Associate Professor Stuart Clare leads the WIN Operations Team, that delivers radiography, physics, experimental, IT and admin support within the Centre.
 A key aim of the Centre is to provide a link between the pre-clinical, basic and clinical neuroimaging that is carried out across the Centre’s three sites.
 The Centre Operations Team with its representatives from all areas of support at all sites, will contribute to this by helping to share resources and expertise.